mesos/mesos-go/README.md

 # Go bindings for Apache Mesos

-Very early version of a pure Go language bindings for Apache Mesos.
+Pure Go language bindings for Apache Mesos, under development.
 As with other pure implementations, mesos-go uses the HTTP wire protocol to communicate directly with a running Mesos master and its slave instances.
 One of the objectives of this project is to provide an idiomatic Go API that makes it super easy to create Mesos frameworks using Go.